dendar/dsc-phase-2-project/README.md

 * The best features that predict price are the number of bathrooms, the square footage of living space, the grade attributed by Kings County to the house and how big houses in the nearby neighborhoods;

-* The location of the house affects the sales price, however it is dependent on the particular zipcode.
-Certain zipcodes do not have any relationship with the sales price while others do;
+* The location of the house affects the sales price, however it is dependent on the particular zip code.
+Certain zip codes do not have any relationship with the sales price while others do;

 * When thinking about renovating a house for sale the best features to focus on are increasing the number of bathrooms as well as increasing the square footage of the living space.
 Increasing the overall condition of the house is also important as it will result in increasing the grade attributed to the house by Kings County.